erwinmsmith/MT/README.md

    - Cell-to-cell adjacency matrix
    - Heterogeneous feature graph with multiple edge types

-## Contributing

-This project follows modular design principles.
-When adding new components:

-1. Create separate encoder files for new modalities
-2. Maintain the exposed interface pattern for intermediate results
-3. Update configuration files for new hyperparameters
-4. Add comprehensive documentation

-## License

-[Specify your license here]

 ## Citation

 If you use this code in your research, please cite: